 Day 7: Merzouga – Rissani – Todra Gorges

 In the morning.
 Firstly, you will visit Rissani and the Mausoleum of the founder of the Alaouite Dynasty of Morocco.
-This town was the ancient capital of Tafilalet and its location is at a crossroads between the north and the south.
-Which brought the city to an important status of a major caravan route.
-Nowadays Rissani remains a commercial town with its large souk, particularly lively on Tuesdays, Thursdays, and Sundays.
+This town was the ancient capital of Tafilalet and is located at the crossroads of the north and south.
+This elevated the city to the level of a major caravan route.
+Nowadays, Rissani is a commercial town with a large souk that is especially active on Tuesdays, Thursdays, and Sundays.
 At a distance of approximately 127 km from Rissani.

 Day 8: Todra Gorges – Dades Valley – Ouarzazate

-Also, you will pass a town called Boumalne situated on the edge of the Dades valley. the latter rises in the High Atlas Mountains, giving life to a huge Berber community by its rich agriculture.
-Along this valley, another valley, called the valley of roses appears with the green colors of its Alfalfa plants, olive trees, fig trees, and grapes.
+Along this valley, another valley, called the Valley of Roses appears with the green colors of its Alfalfa plants, olive trees, fig trees, and grapes.
 This valley gives birth to a rose from which locals produce different cosmetic products like soap, perfumes, and skin creams.
 Locals here celebrate this rose by organizing a national festival at the end of April.
-Getting to Ouarzazate, (Hollywood of Africa), and gate to the desert).
+Getting to Ouarzazate, (Hollywood of Africa), and the gate to the desert).